The Association shall be known as the National Association of Boat Owners.

 A Special General Meeting may be called by sending to the General Secretary a resolution or resolutions signed by at least twenty five full members, or by resolution of Council.

-b) Notice convening this meeting shall be circulated to all members not less than fourteen days before the date of the meeting.
+(b) Notice convening this meeting shall be notified to members by email and published on the web site, circulated to all members not less than fourteen days before the date of the meeting.

-d) Council shall make arrangements for postal or proxy votes, as in Clause 6.1 (b).
+(d) Council shall make arrangements for postal, email or proxy votes, as in Clause 6.1 (b).

 7. COUNCIL MEETINGS, POWERS AND PROCEDURES

-a) The Chairman shall call a meeting of the Council as required but not less than once every three months.
+(a) The Chair shall call a meeting of the Council as required but not less than once every three months.
 A special meeting of the Council may be called on the written application of at least three of the Council members.

-b) The Chairman of the Association shall be the Chairman of the Council and shall chair all Council meetings unless absent or unwilling to do so, in which case Council shall elect one of its members to chair that meeting.
+(b) The Chair of the Association shall be the Chair of the Council and shall chair all Council meetings unless absent or unwilling to do so, in which case Council shall elect one of its members to chair that meeting.

 No individual shall be co-opted for more than two successive years.